timyers/r-learning-resources-for-genomics/README.md

 - [Supervised Machine Learning for Text Analysis in R](https://smltar.com/) - This book serves as a thorough introduction to prediction and modeling with text, along with detailed practical examples.
 - [JavaScript for R](https://book.javascript-for-r.com/) - Did you know `R` works just as well with JavaScript?!
 This book delves into the various ways both the `R` and JavaScript languages can work together.
 - [tidyquery - SQL and R](https://github.com/ianmcook/tidyquery) - The `tidyquery` package runs SQL queries on `R` data frames.
 For an introduction to tidyquery and queryparser, watch the recording of the talk [“Bridging the Gap between SQL and R"](https://www.youtube.com/watch?v=JwP5KdWSgqE) from rstudio::conf(2020).
-- [Geocomputation with R](https://geocompr.robinlovelace.net/) - Geocomputation with `R` is for people who want to analyze, visualize and model geographic data
+- [Geocomputation with R](https://geocompr.robinlovelace.net/) - Geocomputation with `R` is for people who want to analyze, visualize and model geographic data.
+- [Data Visualization with R](https://rkabacoff.github.io/datavis/) - This book helps you create the most popular visualizations - from quick and dirty plots to publication-ready graphs.

 ### Finding Help with `R`